Eash13/Sql-Projects/README.md

 # Sql-Projects
-This Repository will hold some of the code and queries that I have learned and practiced when learning SQL by working with some independent datasets.
+This repository documents my ongoing journey through the world of SQL.
+Here, you'll find a collection of code and queries I've written while practicing with various independent datasets.
+My aim is to showcase my progress, understand best practices, and share my learnings with others.